snoopycrimecop/ome-help/README.md

 For all:

-- the index.html page (currently 3 occurrences in page text)
+- the index.html page (currently 1 occurrence in page text)
-- the appropriate menu entry(s) in default.html
+- the appropriate menu entry(s) in default.html (only number releases i.e. 5 -> 6)
-- the “title:" in relevant HTML pages - getting-started-5.html and importing-5.html or getting-started-4.html and importing-4.html
+- the “title:" in relevant HTML pages - getting-started-5.html and importing-5.html (only point releases)
-- the heading in the relevant Word .doc file
+- the heading in the relevant Word .doc file (only point releases)
 - the version number in two screenshots in the relevant .graffle file - Downloads and Zips.
 Note: the version numbers are added as editable text in the Version 5.x Omnigraffle canvases.
 The new versions of the screenshots